CustomPerturbation

 Optional.
 A string or vector specifying the group(s) within

-Number of co-expressed genes to include alongside the selected features.
+Number of co-expressed neighborhood genes to include alongside the selected features.
 If NULL, defaults to the median module size.
+Ignored when

 Logical.
 If TRUE, selects random non-selected genes instead of the most strongly co-expressed genes.